KLC Awards and Scholarships

 The Elected City Official of the Year Award recognizes a dynamic official who demonstrates outstanding leadership and innovation.
-Submit a Nomination - Elected City Official of the Year
+You can nominate for the 2022 Elected City Official of the Year here.

 The City Employee of the Year Award brings recognition to an exceptional city employee who performs at a distinguished level to improve his or her local government and community.
-Submit a Nomination - City Employee of the Year
+You can nominate for the 2022 City Employee of the Year here.

 The KLC City Government of the Year Award recognizes a city that has done something transformational.
-Submit a Nomination - City Government of the Year
+You can nominate for the 2022 City Government of the Year here.

 Ann Cline Deatherage was a lifelong public servant who served as both councilmember and mayor of the City of Carrollton.
 After her passing in February 2020, her family wished to endow an award through KLC to honor her legacy and the Mayor Ann C. Deatherage LEAD Award was established.